daisy/pipeline/modules/scripts/dtbook-to-daisy3/src/main/index.md

 # DTBook to DAISY 3

-Converts multiple dtbooks to daisy 3 format
+Converts multiple DTBooks to DAISY 3 format.

 ## Synopsis